Frequently Asked Questions

 What is the line-up of the Gospel Project Vocal Ensemble?

-The Vocal Ensemble is a 6-piece outfit comprised of five singers (2 male, 3 female) and a piano player.
-Additionally, several of the singers also play instruments, including guitar, percussion and violin.
+The Vocal Ensemble is a 6-piece outfit comprised of five singers (2 male, 3 female) and piano player.
+Because we’re all multi-instrumentalists, this same line-up includes guitar, percussion and violin, so you really get your money’s worth!
 The Vocal Ensemble is the one we recommend for wedding ceremonies – please visit our Weddings page for further info.
 We provide a top quality sound system for all our performances.
 The group can be augmented with extra singers if you require a larger ensemble for your wedding or function (see below).

 Do The Gospel Project perform at corporate events?

 Yes.
 Please see our Corporate Events page for further information.

 I would like to hear the group before booking you.
 What is the best way to do this?

 As well as our extensive range of YouTube videos, you can check out some recordings of The Gospel Project on our Sounds page.
 Alternatively we will happily send you a complimentary copy of our demo CD by post; just send an e-mail with your postal address and we’ll get one in the mail to you.
 Uniquely on the Irish gospel scene, we are not a subset of a larger community choir but a standalone 6-piece ensemble comprised of professional musicians, so our CD and videos are a true snapshot of the ensemble you would have performing at your wedding ceremony.